Why Study in UK?

 - As per QS World University Rankings 2018, 4 UK universities are in the top 10 list – University of Cambridge (Rank 5), University of Oxford (Rank 6), University College London (Rank 7), Imperial College London (Rank 8); 9 universities are in the top 50 list

-- UK came eighth in the World Economic Forum’s Global Competitiveness Report for 2017-2018, ahead of Finland, Norway, Denmark, New Zealand and Canada
+- The UK came eighth in the World Economic Forum’s Global Competitiveness Report for 2017-2018, ahead of Finland, Norway, Denmark, New Zealand, and Canada

 |University of Cambridge|

 |University College London|

 |King’s College London|